Freedom in the World

 A. Electoral Process: 1 / 12

-In the United Arab Emirates, all decisions about political leadership rest with the dynastic rulers of the seven emirates, who form the Federal Supreme Council, the highest executive and legislative body in the country.
-These seven leaders select a president and vice president, and the president appoints a prime minister and cabinet.
+All decisions about political leadership rest with the dynastic rulers of the seven emirates, who form the Federal Supreme Council, the highest executive and legislative body in the country.
+These leaders select a president and vice president, and the president appoints a prime minister and cabinet.
 The emirate of Abu Dhabi, the major oil producer in the UAE, has controlled the federation’s presidency since its inception.

 B. Political Pluralism and Participation: 2 / 16

 Political parties are banned in the UAE.
 The allocation of positions in the government is determined largely by tribal loyalties and economic power.
-In December 2011, authorities cited security concerns in their decision to revoke the citizenship of seven men affiliated with the Islamist group the Association for Reform and Guidance, or Al-Islah; the seven men had signed a petition earlier in the year calling for legislative reform and free elections.
-Since 2011, the UAE has aggressively cracked down on suspected members of Al-Islah—a group formed in the UAE in 1974 to peacefully advocate for democratic reform—accusing them of being foreign agents of the Muslim Brotherhood intent on violently overthrowing the government.
-The crackdown culminated in 69 alleged members of the group being convicted and sentenced to prison terms ranging from 7 to 15 years.
+Since 2011, the UAE has aggressively cracked down on suspected members of the Association for Reform and Guidance, or Al-Islah—a group formed in 1974 to peacefully advocate for democratic reform—accusing them of being foreign agents of the Muslim Brotherhood intent on overthrowing the government.
+In a mass trial widely criticized for violating international standards, 94 defendants—including human rights activists, academics, and students—faced such an accusation in 2013.
+The so-called UAE 94 trial resulted in the convictions of 69 defendants, who received prison terms ranging from 7 to 15 years; the remaining 25 were acquitted.

 C. Functioning of Government: 2 / 12

-Citizens have limited opportunities to express their interests through traditional consultative sessions.
+Citizens have some limited opportunities to express their interests through traditional consultative sessions.

 D. Freedom of Expression and Belief: 4 / 16